 Stela scrapped by… At first.

 Walking at the university, Stela was overrun by security forces and arrested.

 Whatever the hell that means.

-Stela felt immense fear being loaded into the black, unmarked van (A trait many communists parties used).
+Stela felt immense fear being loaded into the black, unmarked van (A trait many communist parties used).
 Fear from the hundreds of thousands who had died while imprisoned in Romania.
 While the “official” judicial execution number was low, that was only because they didn’t count those who died awaiting trial or during their sentence.